The Lost Geopoetic Horizon of Li Jieren

-The Lost Geopoetic Horizon of Li Jieren: The Crisis of Writing Chengdu in Revolutionary China is a 2015 non-fiction book by Kenny Kwok-kwan Ng (吳國坤), published by Brill Publishers.
+The Lost Geopoetic Horizon of Li Jieren: The Crisis of Writing Chengdu in Revolutionary China is a 2015 non-fiction book by Kenny Ng, published by Brill Publishers.

 The author discusses how historical developments in Chengdu affected Li Jieren's stories.

 According to the author, Li Jieren had nativist views favoring Sichuan province.

 Background

 Ng wrote a PhD thesis at Harvard University, which was presented in 2004.
 This thesis was reworked into this book.

 Synopsis

-The book examines the life and literary work of Li Jieren (1891-1962), particularly focusing on his regional writing about Chengdu (capital of Sichuan Province) through the period spanning the late Qing, the Republican era, and into the early years of the People’s Republic, with particular attention to how his novels negotiate local memory, geography, and revolutionary change.
+The book examines the life and literary work of Li Jieren (1891–1962), particularly focusing on his regional writing about Chengdu (capital of Sichuan Province) through the period spanning the late Qing, the Republican era, and into the early years of the People's Republic, with particular attention to how his novels negotiate local memory, geography, and revolutionary change.

-Ng analyses Li Jieren’s river-novel trilogy—Ripples on Dead Water (also known as Ripple on Stagnant Water), Before the Tempest, and The Great Wave—as well as Li’s revisions of these works under Communist rule.
+Ng analyses Li Jieren's river-novel trilogy—Ripples on Dead Water (also known as Ripple on Stagnant Water), Before the Tempest, and The Great Wave—as well as Li's revisions of these works under Communist rule.